 Lucia is a research associate at the Laboratory for Design and Machine Learning in the School of Architecture.
 She is currently a researcher for the project ‘Housing Standardisation: The Architecture of Regulations and Design Standards’ funded by the UK Arts and Humanities Research Council.

 Lucia holds a bachelor’s degree in Architecture and Urbanism from the Universidad Iberoamericana in Mexico City (2014) and an MPhil in Architecture and Urban Design (Projective Cities) from the Architectural Association School of Architecture (2018) under the FONCA-CONACYT scholarship.

 From 2014 to 2016 Lucia worked onsite at Torre Reforma, Mexico City's tallest skyscraper and winner of the International Highrise Award 2018.
 At Torre Reforma she led the renovation of an early twentieth century house on the ground floor lobby.

 Lucia’s work is interested in the socio-spatial challenges cities are facing in relation to housing and the provision of services.
 She has explored the relationship between collective infrastructure, grassroots movements, and private funding.
 Her dissertation 'From Arrival City to Permanence: Services and Infrastructure in Tijuana,' explored diverse housing and cultural models to house a constant fluctuating migrant population.

-Her current research includes how policies and regulatory frameworks have impacted the design and provision of housing in London.
+Her current research includes how policies and regulatory frameworks impact the design, quality, and provision of affordable and social housing.

 Current and recent projects